USDA-ARS-GBRU/gfa_var_genotyper/README.md

 - `gfa_nodes_to_linear_coords.pl -g graph.gfa | gzip > graph.nodes_to_linear_coords.txt.gz`

-- `vcf_node_to_linear_coords.pl -c graph.nodes_to_linear_coords.txt.gz -v graph.variants.sample.genos.vcf -g primary.ref.geno > graph.variants.sample.genos.linear.coords.vcf`
+- `vcf_node_to_linear_coords.pl -d '\.chr' -p 'chr' -c graph.nodes_to_linear_coords.txt.gz -v graph.variants.sample.genos.vcf -g primary.ref.geno > graph.variants.sample.genos.linear.coords.vcf`

   Reference genotypes are those used to generate the original graph.gfa and have associated coordinates found in graph.nodes_to_linear_coords.txt.gz The 'primary.ref.geno' will be used as the preferred reference genotype to anchor linear coordinates to.
 Additional reference genotypes can be provided, see full vcf_node_to_linear_coords.pl documentation for details.